qmacro/cloud-platform-workflow-virtual-pilot/exercises/07/readme.md

 So at this point the request in its skeleton form is ready but you need to supply a value for the root of the URL, and also Postman needs to know how -- or more specifically with what credentials -- to request an OAuth token.
 It's a good idea to configure this in an environment, which is sort of the equivalent of the API Hub environment you configured in the previous exercise.

 :point_right: First, use the "Manage Environments" button (the cog) in the top right to open up a dialog where you can add an environment.
-In the form that appears, specify "My CodeJam Environment" for the name.
+In the form that appears, specify "My Workflow Environment" for the name.

 :point_right: Next, add each of the four properties from the service key data we came across in the previous exercise, as variables in this new environment: